 The National Do Not Call Registry was established in 2003 with the goal of preventing unwanted phone calls.
 Initially, it provided guidelines for the types of calls that are allowed vs prohibited and was wildly successful.
 Anyone who wanted to do so was able to add their name to the list.
 These days, thanks to the rise of VoIP numbers and scam callers, it’s the telephone equivalent of hanging a “no junk mail” notice on your mailbox.

-Part of the failure of the Do Not Call List are the loopholes that allow unwanted calls to go through regardless of Do Not Call status.
+Part of the failure of the Do Not Call List is the loopholes that allow unwanted robocall calls to go through regardless of Do Not Call status.
 Calls from political candidates and campaigns, charities, and public surveys are typically exempted.
 Moreover, since the Do Not Call Registry is entirely voluntary, it’s often entirely disregarded by legitimate businesses and scammers alike.

 3. Buy call blocking service from your cellular provider